garyhurtz/S3Loader/README.md

         template_folder=u'templates'
     )

 In the Flask case, you are most likely converting from a FileSystemLoader (the Flask default) to the S3Loader, so you most likely have a *templates* folder (or whatever you set *template_folder* to when you set up your Flask application) on the root level of your project.
 Basically all you have to do is upload the templates to S3, apply the S3 loader, then load your page.
-You should see template_cache appear in your project, and any templates you loaded copied into it.
+You should see template_cache appear in your project, and any templates you render get copied into it.

 If you are using Jinja2 directly, then you can do something like this: